OMB Peezy

-LeParis Dade, known professionally as OMB Peezy, is an American rapper based in Sacramento, California.
+Le'Paris Kentae Dade (born February 2, 1997), known professionally as OMB Peezy, is an American rapper based in Sacramento, California.
 He is originally from Mobile, Alabama.

 Background and career

-OMB Peezy was born to a musical family in Mobile, Alabama and later raised in Sacramento, California.
+OMB Peezy was born Le'Paris Dade in Mobile, Alabama on February 2, 1997.
+When Dade was 12, his mother moved him and his siblings to Sacramento, California.

-In 2016, he released the song "Lay Down" and its accompanying music video.
+Dade started rapping in late 2015, barely getting attention until he released the song "Lay Down" and its accompanying music video in December 2016.
 In early 2017, he signed to Sick Wid It Records and later 300 Entertainment.
 He released "When I Was Down" in May 2017.

-Peezy also featured in Nef the Pharaoh's song, "Move 4", with Jay Ant, released in 2017.
+Dade also featured in Nef the Pharaoh's song, "Move 4", with Jay Ant, released in 2017.
 In June 2017, he released the single "Porch."
 The single "Try Sumthin" featuring Yhung To was released in July 2017.
 He released the EP Humble Beginnings on October 11, 2017.
 In July 2018, he released the single "Yeah Yeah" featuring TK Kravitz.
 The mixtape Loyalty Over Love was released on August 10, 2018.
 In April 2019, he released the album Preacher to the Streets.
 In April 2020, he released the single "Everybody".
 On May 15, he released the mixtape In the Meantime.
 In November 2020, he featured on The Hunna's remix of "Lost".

+On March 5, 2021, his second studio album, Too Deep For Tears, was released.
+His mixtape with Drum Dummie, In The Meantime 2, was released in November 2021.
+On August 19, 2022, his mixtape with DJ Drama, Misguided, was released, which included Dade's single with G Herbo, "Mufasa."

 Legal issues

-In March 2021, Peezy was charged with aggravated assault with a deadly weapon and possession of a firearm after allegedly shooting at Roddy Ricch and 42 Dugg while filming a music video on set.
+In March 2021, Dade was charged with aggravated assault with a deadly weapon and possession of a firearm after allegedly shooting at Roddy Ricch and 42 Dugg while filming a music video on set.
+In August 2022, the charges against Peezy were dismissed.